sablier-labs/docs/docs/apps/features/04-airdrops.md

 Sablier Interface at [app.sablier.com](https://app.sablier.com).
 Note that this restriction does not apply to the Sablier Protocol, which runs permissionlessly on the blockchain.

-Additionally, some jurisdictions may already be restricted by our hosting provider or your ISP by default.
+Additionally, some jurisdictions may already be restricted by default — either by your ISP or Vercel, our hosting provider.